 This can also be adjusted by the REALTIME CONTROLS Cmode [TEMPO] knobs.
-If "MIDI Clock" (2.1-1a) is External, the display will indicate EXT and the arpeggiator will synchronize to MIDI Clock messages from an external MIDI device.
+If "MIDI Clock" (2.1-1a) is External or Ext-USB, the display will indicate EXT and the arpeggiator will synchronize to MIDI Clock messages from an external MIDI device.